oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 ﻿# Database Query Acceleration
 This reference design demonstrates how to use an FPGA to accelerate database queries for a data-warehouse schema derived from TPC-H.

-***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
-The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>
-The [oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) is a general resource for target-independent DPC++ programming.

 | Optimized for                     | Description
 ---                                 |---
-| OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
+| OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br>Windows* 10
-| Hardware                          | Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX)
+| Hardware                          | Intel&reg; FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix&reg; 10 SX)
 | Software                          | Intel&reg; oneAPI DPC++ Compiler
 | What you will learn               | How to accelerate database queries using an Intel FPGA
 | Time to complete                  | 1 hour

-_Notice: This example design is only officially supported for the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX)_
+_Notice: This example design is only officially supported for the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX)_

 **Performance**
 In this design, we accelerate four database queries as *offload accelerators*.
 In an offload accelerator scheme, the queries are performed by transferring the relevant data from the CPU host to the FPGA, starting the query kernel on the FPGA, and copying the results back.
 This means that the relevant performance number is the processing time (i.e., the wall clock time) from when the query is requested to the time the output data is accessible by the host.
 This includes the time to transfer data between the CPU and FPGA over PCIe (with an approximate read and write bandwidth of 6877 and 6582 MB/s, respectively).
 As shown in the table below, most of the total query time is spent transferring the data between the CPU and FPGA, and the query kernels themselves are a small portion of the total latency.

 ## Purpose
 The database in this tutorial has 8-tables and a set of 21 business-oriented queries with broad industry-wide relevance.
-This reference design shows how four queries can be accelerated using the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) and oneAPI.
+This reference design shows how four queries can be accelerated using the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) and oneAPI.
 To do so, we create a set of common database operators (found in the `src/db_utils/` directory) that are are combined in different ways to build the four queries.

+### Additional Documentation
+- [Explore SYCL* Through Intel&reg; FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of FPGAs and SYCL.
+- [FPGA Optimization Guide for Intel&reg; oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) helps you understand how to target FPGAs using SYCL and Intel&reg; oneAPI Toolkits.
+- [Intel&reg; oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) helps you understand target-independent, SYCL-compliant programming using Intel&reg; oneAPI Toolkits.

 ## Key Implementation Details
 To optimize the different database queries, the design leverages concepts discussed in the following FPGA tutorials: